ART

 Similarities & Divergences between the Paintings:

-The judgment of paintings regarding the similarities and contrasts is quite challenging work to do, especially when one is finding these specialties between the works of two giants of the world of paintings.
+The judgment of paintings regarding the similarities and contrasts is quite challenging work to do, especially when one is finding these specialities between the works of two giants of the world of paintings.
 However, the similarities and differences between paintings can be interpreted and inferred by the adoption of two approaches.
-These are termed as objective sets as well as emotional sets.
+These are termed objective sets as well as emotional sets.
 For the said purpose, we intend to use multiple parameters, including these stated approaches.
-Using various tools and indicators, we will be able to find out the said similarities and divergences between these paintings.
+Using various tools and indicators, we will be able to find out the similarities and divergences between these paintings.

 Concluding Remarks: